-You don't have to be a seasoned baker to whip up a lovely loaf this Real Bread Week, which runs from February 24 to March 4.
-Creating a beautifully brilliant crusty loaf is easier and quicker than you may think.
+You don't have to be a seasoned baker to whip up a lovely loaf — creating a beautifully brilliant crusty loaf is easier and quicker than you may think.

 Good Living Food Assistant Vanessa Graham has worked in both bakeries and professional kitchens.
 She explains, "yeasted bread loaves aren’t anything to be afraid of, as most of the time is hands off as you wait for the dough to proof.
 But there are also plenty of basic bread recipes that don't require any proofing, or even kneading.
 Who said making your own homemade loaf was scary?"